nffdev/Luminar/README.md

 - Swap/Restore Mouse Buttons
 - Shake Window: Continuously move all windows
 - Slider: Transform screen into puzzle that must be solved

+### Browser Control
+- Open specified URLs in the target's web browser